 Stud does not use community cards like Texas Holdem and Omaha.
 In Seven Card Stud, each receives seven personal cards.
 The first two are dealt face down, then one up.
 The next three are dealt face up and the final card is dealt face down.
 Each gambler creates the best possible hand using any 5 of his or her seven cards.

 Aside from the usual security and safety standards, the most important consideration in choosing a place to play Seven Card Stud online is traffic.
 Seven Card Stud sites must have a large active customer base in general to offset the small percentage of active players.

 5 Card Draw

 5 Card Draw is a classic variation.
 In 5 Card Draw, each player receives five cards face down.
-This is followed by either one or two rounds in which the players may discard up to 4 of their cards and receive new cards at random from the deck.
+This is followed by either one or two rounds in which the participants may discard up to 4 of their cards and receive new cards at random from the deck.

 Razz is played with the same deal and betting structure as 7 Card Stud except the goal is to create the worst possible 5-card poker hand.

 Razz poker sites host real money games and tournaments in addition to mixed games that usually include Razz in the rotation.